Everyone Except Haitians

 The Fight To Own Land In Jamaica

-On August 1st, 1838, Jamaica, alongside the rest of the countries in British West Indies, achieved emancipation and thus all enslaves black people on the island, gained their freedom.
-Immediately after, the topic of land became a major issue.
-For even though freedom day come for all black persons, land throughout the British colonies were not accessible for former enslaves.
+On August 1st, 1838, Jamaica and the rest British West Indies, achieved emancipation.
+But alothough freedom day come for all Black people, land throughout the colonies were not accessible for former enslaves.